 The systematic flow starts with your communication with the technician, a wax-up that captures your vision, guides that let you produce an accurate mock-up and guarantee adequate space for material, transfer of preparation information to the technician or the CAD/CAM operator, provisionalization, and finally, insertion of the final result with an appropriate cement or adhesive bonding material.
-Like Restorative Design, this workshop is highly hands-on with extensive demonstrations and exercises.
+Like Restorative Design, this workshop is highly hands-on with extensive demonstrations and hours of hands-on exercises.

 - How tooth position changes preparation design requirements

-- To capture those changes by using a mock-up technique to “reposition” teeth
+- To capture those changes by using a mock-up technique to “reposition” teeth prior to preparation

 - Impression and scanning requirements to ensure adequate transfer of information to your technician or your CAD/CAM device